Native-led organizations and tribes partner with Arcora Foundation to improve Native People’s oral health.

 - Expand tribal and urban Indian dental programs to care for more people.

-- Providing training and resources to Tribal medical and dental teams, Head Start and child care providers, and other groups.
+- Provide training, resources, and technical assistance to tribal medical and dental teams, Head Start and child care providers, elder programs, and other groups.

 - Provide financial and technical support to tribes interested in fluoridating their water supplies.

 - Partner with tribal health departments and schools to bring the SmileMobile—Arcora’s mobile dental clinic—to tribal communities.